opencoca/WEB-SnapCloud/INSTALL.md

 ### Getting Emails
-The Snap<em>!</em>Cloud sends emails for certain actions, like new user signups and password resets.
+The Snap.Startr.Cloud sends emails for certain actions, like new user signups and password resets.
 In order to test those actions, you need an SMTP server.

 We've included a configuration to run a local server called [maildev][maildev].